outin1337/balboa-32u4-balance/README.md

 7. **Safety Feature**: If the robot tilts below 45 degrees, the motor will automatically turn off, though the program continues to run.
 8. **Pausing the Program**: Press the "A" button again to pause the program.
 A red LED will light up to indicate this state.

-This guide is aimed at providing a professional and clear set of instructions for setting up and operating the Balboa 32u4 robot with a PID controller for balancing tasks.
+This is aimed at providing a professional and clear set of instructions for setting up and operating the Balboa 32u4 robot with a PID controller for balancing tasks.